docker-hy/docker-hy.github.io/docs/part-1/section-3.md

 ---
-title: "In-depth dive to images"
+title: "In-depth dive into images"
 ---

 Images are the basic building blocks for containers and other images.
 When you "containerize" an application you work towards creating the image.